 Hot drinks are the major cause of scalds.
 A freshly poured hot drink can burn a child instantly.

 Other common causes of scalding include boiling water, hot tap water and hot baths, as well as hot food, soups and sauces.
 Hot water can scald up to half an hour after it has been boiled.

 Children under two years are most at risk of scalding from hot liquids in kettles, teapots, saucepans and cups.

-The safe bath temperature for newborn babies is around 36°C. For older children, it’s between 37°C and 38°C. Grown-ups tend to have baths in water between 41°C and 42°C.
+The safe bath temperature for children is between 37°C and 38°C. Grown-ups tend to have baths in water between 41°C and 42°C.

 Preventing scalds in the bathroom